hongybun/dynamic_gpu_passthrough/README.md

 ignore-drm-device "/dev/dri/by-path/pci-0000:02:00.0-card"
 ```

-### After making the change, double check that they were successful with
+### After making the changes, double check that they were successful with

 ```bash
 nvidia-smi